/* Rambling Owl addition to remove page titles from blogs */

 “I got a couple of good pictures but he followed us along for a while back there,“ he informed me.
 “Seeing us off his turf.”
 Colin then suggested that I go back and capture the bull on video and I made a counter suggestion which involved the camcorder and a dark place of his anatomy.

 Just two hundred yards further on we were forced to stop and apply sun cream – a totally unexpected duty – as the sun finally chased the clouds away and the day became fair.
-I have many memories of walking the Cotswolds, and in nearly all of them the days are one such as this; bright sun, high billowy clouds, and a cooling breeze.
-It’s what I call my Cotswold Weather and it hardly ever lets me down.
+I have many memories of walking the Cotswolds, and in nearly all of them the days are one such as this; bright sun, high billowy clouds, and a cooling breeze: Cotswold Weather.

 We crossed more meadows, thankfully devoid of livestock, and made a transverse visit through the village of Long Marston, crossing the B4632 and walking parallel to Long Marston airfield, unseen behind a hedge to our left.
 The airfield was a wartime training ground but is now host to a variety of activities including Drag Racing, Microlite flying, an air school, and a plane graveyard, as well as being the venue for several festivals and biker gatherings, the Bulldog Bash being the most well-known (and in which I once participated, way back when my hair was long and my years were few).